justinribeiro/blog-pwa/hugo/content/chronicle/2018-01-30-when-autism-appears.md

 Right or wrong, we took action.
 We chose not to hide them from the world, but to shower them in what the world had to offer.
 Time will tell us if these were the right things to do.

-While I could write eleqant prose that such actions have resulted in a turnaround as they finish kindergarten, that everything is back to normal (whatever that term means), I cannot.
+While I could write eloquent prose that such actions have resulted in a turnaround as they finish kindergarten, that everything is back to normal (whatever that term means), I cannot.
 The reality is very much different.

 Most days are a struggle.
 The mornings are heartbreaking, knowing that the school drop off will be anything but simple.
 Have you ever had your children run off school grounds, dodging teachers and administrators because the morning transition was something they couldn’t handle?
 Now imagine that with twins going two different directions.